 There is a big scope of factors developers should pay attention to when selecting a programming language.
 However, remember that a lot depends on your coding preferences, experience, and the project itself.

-Cannot decide on a programming language?
-Read our article How to Choose a Technology Stack
+Cannot decide on a technology stack for web development?
+Read our article to make a decision

 Writing an app in a new or unfamiliar language also involves some risks.
 Mainly, they are connected with the quality of the final product and the time needed to implement it.
 That being said, if you have a very tight deadline you should think twice before choosing Swift language if you and your team is not experienced enough working with it, as well as consider Swift disadvantages.